TaxFoundation/international-tax-competitiveness-index/source_documentation.md

 ### `capital_gains_rate`: Is measured as 0% due to the tax exemptions for capital gains from non-substantial shareholdings.

 ## Netherlands

+### `vat_threshold`: As of January 1, 2020, the Netherlands have a small business scheme, which allows businesses with a revenue below EUR 20,000 to be exempt from paying VAT, see Business.gov.nl, "Small businesses scheme (KOR)," https://business.gov.nl/subsidy/small-businesses-scheme/.

 ### `r_and_d_credit`: OECD, "R&D Tax Incentives: Netherlands, 2018," https://www.oecd.org/sti/rd-tax-stats-netherlands.pdf.